 Nicotinamide’s Effect on Humans

 There are many claims regarding nicotinamide that have limited scientific proof.
 A well-known disease, pellagra, comes from a deficiency of niacin which causes many problems in the human body including rashes, diarrhea, dementia and even eventually death.
-Clearly, niacin and niacinamide are important to our health and thus should be part of everyone’s diets.
+Clearly, niacin and niacinamide are important to our health and thus should be part of everyone’s diets, look at this website here.

 There are ongoing studies on the use of nicotinamide to improve the body’s immune system to resist infections, cancers, and even diabetes.